sap-tutorials/Tutorials/tutorials/ci-best-practices-mobile-cordova/ci-best-practices-mobile-cordova.md

 #### 4.9 Creating the Jenkins Pipeline

 Now we are getting to the final step - configuring our basic build job in Jenkins.
 In this guide, we are going to create a Pipeline by means of a so-called Jenkinsfile, which we can add to our project just as a regular source code artifact.
-The advantage is that this to include the knowledge and steps required to build a project within the project itself, rather than externally to it in some server configuration.
+The advantage is that is externalizing the knowledge and steps required to build a project within the project itself, rather than externally to it in some server configuration.
 Secondly, we can version such pipelines, which is a great way to evolve build scripts together with the project.
-First, please follow the instructions in Section 4.5 of the CI guide for native iOS development](https://www.sap.com/developer/tutorials/ci-best-practices-mobile-ios.html) to create a new Pipeline project in your Jenkins instance, but make sure to also add "Clean before checkout" in the "Additional Behaviors" section, as shown in Figure 14.
+First, please follow the instructions in Section 4.5 of the [CI guide for native iOS development](https://www.sap.com/developer/tutorials/ci-best-practices-mobile-ios.html) to create a new Pipeline project in your Jenkins instance, but make sure to also add "Clean before checkout" in the "Additional Behaviors" section, as shown in Figure 14.
 Then create a file called ``Jenkinsfile`` in the project root directory with the following contents:

 ```
 pipeline {